-Even though you are actively searching for a job, keep in mind that many employers are also looking for passive job candidates.
+Even though you are actively searching for a job, keep in mind many employers are also looking for passive job candidates.

-Passive candidates are qualified job candidates who may not necessarily be looking for work, but who may be interested if the right job comes along.
+There are many tips for passive job candidates, as they are qualified job candidates who may not necessarily be looking for work, but who may be interested if the right job comes along.
 Employers look for these passive candidates by reviewing resumes on company web sites, job sites, and professional networking sites.

 After you have updated your resume, place your resume on sites on which your ideal employers might search for candidates.
 Put your professional information on networking sites like LinkedIn, as well as job sites like Monster and CareerBuilder.